AguaClara/Textbook/AIDE/About/OStaRS.rst

    :align: left
    :widths: 50, 100

-   "Flow (L/s)", "The maximum flow rate sets the size of the entrance tank.
+   "Flow (L/s)", "The maximum flow rate sets the size and number of the filters.
 Vary it to see how the dimensions change."
-   Minimum temperature (˚C), The flow is turbulent throughout the entrance tank and thus temperature doesn’t have a significant effect on the design.
+   Minimum temperature (˚C), The temperature has a small effect on the head loss through the clean filter bed.
+   Spare Filter, If selected this will add filter capacity so that one filter can be taken off line while operating at the plant maximum flow rate.

-Additional information is available in the chapter on `Entrance Tank Design <https://aguaclara.github.io/Textbook/Filtration/Filtration_Design.html>`_
+Additional information is available in the chapter on `Filter Design <https://aguaclara.github.io/Textbook/Filtration/Filtration_Design.html>`_

 .. |donate| image:: donate.png